openshift-kni/install-scripts/README.md

 The following environment-specific information will be required for each installation.
-Most of these items will be discovered in a properly configured cluster:
+On a properly configured and prepared cluster, the the following items will be discovered:

 1. A pull secret - used to access OpenShift content - and an SSH key that will be used to authenticate SSH access to the control plane